Kershaw County DUI Bail Information

 Kershaw County Bail Process After DUI Arrest

 Being arrested for DUI in Kershaw County, South Carolina, can be a frightening experience.
-One of your immediate concerns is likely getting out of jail.
-This guide will walk you through the bail process in Kershaw County, explaining your options and what to expect so you can get back to your life while you navigate your legal situation.
+One of your first concerns is likely getting out of jail.
+This guide provides a step-by-step explanation of the bail process in Kershaw County, helping you understand your options and what to expect.
+Bail is a financial guarantee to the court that you will appear for all scheduled hearings.
+It allows you to be released from custody while your case is pending.

 Typical Bail Amounts for DUI